openstack-archive/os-faults/README.rst

  * `poweroff` - power off all nodes abruptly
  * `reset` - reset (cold restart) all nodes
  * `oom` - fill all node's RAM
- * `disable_network` - disable network with the specified name on all nodes
+ * `disconnect` - disable network with the specified name on all nodes
- * `enable_network` - enable network with the specified name on all nodes
+ * `connect` - enable network with the specified name on all nodes

 3. Operate with nodes
 ~~~~~~~~~~~~~~~~~~~~~